Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Reunite with Your Family

 The relationship is the foundation of any family green card application.
-You should certainly be ready to answer this type of question and below are some examples to help you prepare for them:
+You should certainly be ready to answer these I-130 interview questions.
+Below are some examples to help you prepare for them:

 There is no marriage green card without the second part of your marriage – your spouse.
-You will almost guaranteed be asked questions about this topic.
-Find some sample questions and answers below:
+Find some sample marriage interview questions and answers below:

 Although not everyone is asked about physical appearance, you should still be prepared to answer them.
 Some sample questions and answers are below: